GautamDeepak/Earth-Observation-Science-Practicals/EOS_Prac_Module2.md

 ```
 ![Figure 9.
 Visualise SRTM](Figures/Prac02_MinMax.png)

 5. You will now be able to see the variation in the elevation range with low values in black and the highest points in white.
-Layers added to the map will have default names like "Layer 1", "Layer 2", etc. To improve the readability, we can give each layer a human­-readable name, by adding a title with the syntax in the following code.
+Layers added to the map will have default names like "Layer 1", "Layer 2", etc. To improve the readability, we can give each layer a human-readable name, by adding a title with the syntax in the following code.
 Don't forget to click run.

 ```JavaScript
 // Display with min/max and layer title